Getting the Best out of your Implant

 Cochlear have their own Wireless TV streamer unit which gives the same performance and features as above for watching TV .
 The unit and plugs directly into your TV or audio device.
 The TV streamer will stream stereo sound through to your sound processors from up to 7 metres.
 There are separate assistive listening devices offered by Cochlear with regard to mobile phone connection and stereo systems.

 MED-EL do not have any units specific to themselves..
 A ‘standard’ Bluetooth neckloop can be sourced and a very modern TV will/should have Bluetooth enabled within it so it can beam directly into the neckloop.
 For older TVs one needs to secure a Bluetooth transmitter unit which can be plugged into the back of the TV.
 MED-EL recommend the Artone 3 Max Bluetooth headset and if your TV is not Bluetooth compatible you will need an adaptor, the Artone TVB to plug into the TV..

-Unfortunately none of these items described here are available on the NHS but can be purchased from the websites listed below.
+Some of the the items described here are available on the NHS as they are offered by the manufacturers as part of their ‘package offer’.
+All can be purchased from the websites listed below.